-The face value of each Equity Share is \gtrless 10.00 and the Issue Price at the lower end of the Price Band is \gtrless [•] per Equity Share ("Floor Price") and at the higher end of the Price Band is \gtrless [•] per Equity Share ("Cap Price").
-The Anchor Investor Issue Price is \gtrless [•] per Equity Share.
+The face value of each Equity Share is \gtrless 10.00 and the Issue Price at the lower end of the Price Band is \gtrless 51/- per Equity Share ("Floor Price") and at the higher end of the Price Band is \gtrless 52/- per Equity Share ("Cap Price").
+The Anchor Investor Issue Price is $\end{Bmatrix}$ 52/- per Equity Share.

-The Price Band and the minimum Bid Lot size will be decided by our Company in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/ Issue Opening Date, in all editions of $[\bullet]$, an English national daily newspaper and Dhanbad edition of $[\bullet]$, a regional newspaper each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
+The Price Band and the minimum Bid Lot size was decided by our Company in consultation with the BRLM, and has been advertised, at least two Working Days prior to the Bid/ Issue Opening Date, in all editions of Business Standard, an English national daily newspaper and all editions of Business Standard, a Hindi national daily newspaper and Dhanbad edition of Ranchi Express, a regional newspaper each with wide circulation and shall be made available to the Stock Exchange for the purpose of uploading on its website.
 The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre filled in the Bid cum Application Forms available on the website of the Stock Exchange.
-The Issue Price shall be determined by our Company and in consultation with the BRLM, after the Bid/ Issue Closing Date, on the basis of assessment of market demand for the Equity Shares of our Company, subject to applicable laws.
+The Issue Price has been determined by our Company and in consultation with the BRLM, after the Bid/ Issue Closing Date, on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+At any given point of time there shall be only one denomination of the Equity Shares of our Company, subject to applicable laws.